celery/ceps/draft/celery-5-high-level-architecture.rst

     `Enterprise Integration Patterns`_ defines an `Document Message`_ as a :term:`Message` containing data from a data source.

+  Message Dispatcher

+    `Enterprise Integration Patterns`_ defines a `Message Dispatcher`_ as a component that will consume messages from a channel and distribute them to performers.

   Circuit Breaker
     Martin Fowler defines a `Circuit Breaker`_ in the following fashion: